-In this painting the representation of the Lion Goddess is directly inspired from the statue standing in the Karnak temple in Luxor (Egypt).
+In this painting, the representation of the Lion Goddess is directly inspired by the statue standing in the Karnak temple in Luxor (Egypt).
 This image blends with that of Marah, the white lioness of the Timbavati (South Africa), the first of its kind to be successfully reintroduced in its natural wilderness habitat by the Global White Lion Protection Trust.
 The painting symbolises the Goddess's return from the Land of the Dead (the Theban mountain in the background) to Life and Rebirth on the shore of the Nile river.

-The white lions of the Timbavati are extremely rare (less then 300 worldwide) and all survive in captivity (since 1994).
-Their white pelt may be the result of a recessive gene dating as far back as the last glacial period; they are not albinos but a sub-specie, yet unclassified, of the gender Panthera Leo; their eyes are sky blue.
-Beautiful felines, sacred to the African people, they are exploited for trophy hunting and for breeding, sale and exchange between zoos.
+The white lions of the Timbavati are extremely rare (less than 300 worldwide), and all survive in captivity (since 1994).
+Their white pelt may be the result of a recessive gene dating as far back as the last glacial period; they are not albinos, but a sub-species, yet unclassified, of the gender Panthera Leo; their eyes are sky blue.
+Beautiful felines, sacred to the African people, they are exploited for trophy hunting and breeding, sale and exchange between zoos.
 A single pride is being reintroduced in their native Timbavati region in a protected wilderness reserve near the Kruger National Park of South Africa through the efforts of Linda Tucker, a South African woman devoted to their protection and return to the wild.
 Author ("Mystery of the White Lions : Children of the Sun God" Npenvu Press, 2001), activist, philanthropist, she heads the white lions protection center (www.whitelions.org) as well as a charitable foundation (Global White Lion Protection Trust) raising funds for the white lions protection and their return to the wild.

 DISCLAIMER: The information on this website is intended as a sharing of knowledge and information from the research and experience of Alison Effting and the Biochemic Tissue Salts and Aura-Soma communities.
 The website content is based upon the opinions of Alison Effting and the writings of Dr WH Schuessler, Dr GW Carey, Vicky Wall and John Michael Booth, unless the authors are otherwise noted.
 This information is not intended to replace a one-on-one relationship with a qualified health care professional, nor intended as medical advice.
 We encourage you to make your own health care decisions based upon your own research and in partnership with a qualified health care professional.
 Please do not take yourself off any prescription medication before consulting your doctor.